 Our research is editorially independent but we may earn a commission for purchases made through our links.

-With fascinating ghost towns, Wild West districts and ornate Victorian mansions, Arizona is a history buff’s nirvana.
-These are the state’s very best town to visit for exploring history.
+With fascinating ghost towns, Wild West districts, and ornate Victorian mansions, Arizona is a history buff’s nirvana.
+Take a step back in time in places like the historic mining town of Bisbee or experience the Wild West in Tombstone, then get up close to local wildlife in the historic town of Oatman.
+Looking for adventure?
+These are the state’s very best towns to visit for exploring history.

 Pearce is another old mining town that was once home to a population of around 1,500 in the early part of the 20th century but was ultimately g abandoned in the 1940s.
 Lying in the picturesque Sulphur Springs Valley between Douglas and Willcox, it was one of Arizona’s major silver producers between 1895 to 1942.
 It’s home to two properties on the National Register of Historic Places, the 1896 Old Pearce General Store and Our Lady of Victory Catholic Church, circa 1916.
 A number of other historic adobe and frame structures, some of which are intact, and others in ruins, are scattered throughout this now ghost town.